 I am the sole owner and/or have the rights of all the information and content.
 The publication of the abstract does not infringe any third-party rights including, but not limited to, intellectual property rights.
 I herewith grant ASRA a royalty-free, perpetual, irrevocable nonexclusive license to use, reproduce, publish, translate, distribute, and display the abstract content.

-Submission of the abstract constitutes my consent to print and/or electronic publication (e.g. meeting website, program, other promotions, etc.)
+Submission of the abstract constitutes my consent to print and/or electronic publication (e.g. meeting website, program, other promotions, etc.).

 The submitting author is responsible for informing the other authors about the status of the abstract.